 Built on an industry-leading platform

-Jetpack delivers content from high-speed, dedicated data centers; the very same network that powers thousands of WordPress.com sites.
+Jetpack delivers content from high-speed, dedicated data centers; the very same network that powers thousands of the best WordPress.com sites and is trusted by millions of WordPress users.

 Reduces hosting fees